 Government-to-government collaboration has been instrumental in driving cross-border real-time payment connectivity in the region and beyond.
 Following its partnership with the Bank of Thailand (BOT), MAS is looking to partner other central banks in the region to expand the linkage, so that more people across Southeast Asia can benefit.

-Thailand has separately also launched QR payment linkages with Cambodia, Japan and Laos.
+Thailand has separately also launched QR payment linkages with Cambodia, Japan, Laos and Vietnam.

 Hong Kong, as the financial hub of Asia, is also working hard on developing CBDC and cross-border payment approaches.
 Since 2016, Hong Kong Monetary Authority (HKMA) has been researching distributed ledger technology (DLT) and discussing potential applications in financial services based on the technology.